Inline Fragments

 Fallbacks for unions

-populated with the name of the type (the __typename
+populated with the name of the type (the __typename) that was actually

 received from the server.